-Arsalan Bukhari, Executive Director
+Arsalan Bukhari, Public Affairs Director

-Raised in a middle class American Muslim household in North Seattle, Arsalan Bukhari’s strong work ethic, values, faith, and sense of responsibility came from his upbringing as a practicing Muslim, and as a member of a military family.
+Raised in a middle class American Muslim household in North Seattle, Arsalan Bukhari’s strong work ethic, values, faith, and sense of responsibility to community and country came from his upbringing as a practicing Muslim, and as a member of a military family.
 Two of his uncles are proud U.S. Army veterans, formerly stationed in Fort Lewis, WA and Fort Jackson, SC, and his brother-in-law a proud U.S. Navy veteran, formerly stationed in Naval Station Pearl Harbor, HI.

 Motivated by the growing prejudice against American Muslims, and a sense of responsibility to community and country, Mr. Bukhari started as a volunteer with CAIR-WA and helped launch a new era for CAIR’s Seattle office.

 Mr. Bukhari is frequently interviewed by newspapers, radio, and TV venues, local, national, and international.
 He also speaks on contemporary social issues including civil rights, civic engagement, media relations, and the American Muslim experience at various university campuses in Washington State and around the Northwest.

 An alumnus of the Seattle Police Department’s Citizen’s Academy, he leads local efforts to foster results-focused relationships with law enforcement officials, elected officials, political appointees, and representatives of various governmental agencies.

 Prior to joining CAIR, Mr. Bukhari was Contract Administrator at the Boeing Company and an activist in the fields of interfaith collaboration, and community outreach.
 He holds a bachelor’s degree in Business Finance from Seattle University.

 His Seattle upbringing has also influenced the development of his very ‘Northwest’ hobbies: reading, bicycling and trail running.
 He is married and resides in Shoreline, WA.